 Will Xanax Make You Gain Weight? – Find Out!

-Xanax, also known as alprazolam, is a medication commonly prescribed for the treatment of anxiety disorders.
+Xanax, or alprazolam, is a commonly prescribed medication for anxiety disorders.
 While it can be an effective medication for managing anxiety, some people may be concerned about the potential for weight gain while taking Xanax.
-In this article, we’ll explore the relationship between Xanax and weight gain.
+This article explores the relationship between Xanax and weight gain.

-Xanax is a medication that belongs to a class of drugs called benzodiazepines.
+It is a medication that belongs to a category of drugs called benzodiazepines.
 It works by increasing the activity of a neurotransmitter called gamma-aminobutyric acid (GABA), which helps to reduce anxiety and promote relaxation.

 Potential Effects of Xanax